 The two serious security flaws discovered by Google’s Project Zero team caused by “Speculative Execution”.
 Speculative Execution is a technique used by most modern processors to optimize performance.

 According to Jann Horn, a Google Project Zero researcher, an attacker can read the sensitive information from memory using speculative execution technique.
-The sensitive information may include passwords, encryption keys and sensitive information running on user's machine.
+The sensitive information may include passwords, encryption keys and sensitive information running on the user’s machine.

 Virtual Machines are also affected

 Jann Horn also talks about the test done on a virtual machine.
-He says that on Virtual machine an attacker could get the host physical memory access and then get read access to all the virtual machines' memory running on that host.
+He says that on a Virtual machine an attacker could get the host physical memory access and then get read access to all the virtual machines’ memory running on that host.

 “As soon as we learned of this new class of attack, our security and product development teams mobilized to defend Google’s systems and our users’ data.”, Google security blog said.
 The blog also said that all the Google products had been fixed as soon as they knew about this new class of attack.